FREE STANDARD SHIPPING (UK) ON ORDERS OVER £30

 Longlisted for the Baillie Gifford Prize 2019: a searing portrait of Britain’s hostile environment by the journalist behind the Windrush exposé.

-Critically-acclaimed and bestselling author Paul Morley’s long-awaited biography of Factory Records co-founder and Manchester icon Tony Wilson.
+Bestselling author Paul Morley’s critically acclaimed biography of Factory Records co-founder and Manchester icon Tony Wilson.

 From award-winning musician and composer Warren Ellis comes the unexpected and inspiring story of a piece of chewing gum.
 Featuring an introduction from Nick Cave.